Which city is cheaper, Barcelona or Bucharest?

 The public transit in Bucharest can get you around easily.
 Public transit options include trams, buses, and trolley buses.

-Barcelona is a very walkable destination.
-The city is more spread out than some other major European cities, but there are many plazas and outdoor areas that are fun to explore on foot.
-The city has designed "superilles," which are areas where car traffic has been directed around pedestrian-friendly plazas so visitors can explore, relax, or play.
+Barcelona is generally not a very walkable city.
+The city is more spread out than many other major European cities and you'll find wide roads with lots of car traffic.
+There are some neighborhoods and plazas that are fun to explore on foot and the city has designed "superilles," which are areas where car traffic has been directed around pedestrian-friendly plazas so visitors can explore, relax, or play.

-You'll find shopping and museums around the of Bucharest.
+You'll find shopping and museums around the city of Bucharest.
 One day is a great amount of time to relax and see the many things that Bucharest has to offer.
 It has many unique tourist attractions and fascinating things to do.

 People visit Barcelona because there is so much to do.
-Many visitors spend time at the beach while visiting the area.
+Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

 People visit Barcelona because there is so much to do.
 The old town is one of the main draws for visitors.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This city offers a variety of activities to choose from.

 People visit Barcelona because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
-It's also a great beach destination, too.
+Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

 Bucharest is a popular choice for travelers.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.

 Barcelona is a popular choice for travelers.
 One week here is typical.
-It's a great spot for a beach vacation.
+Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Barcelona, one week is sufficent for most.
 It will give you the chance to have new experiences.

 These are the overall average travel costs for the two destinations.